 Update (Dec 2018)

 Well, there is still much confusion about Oman’s visa.
-We’ve read in travel blogs as well as travel groups in FB that visa-on-arrival for Malaysian is still being practiced as mentioned in the 1st paragraph.
-And the cost of visa is still 5 OMR for 10 days.
+We’ve read in travel blogs, as well as travel groups in FB, visa-on-arrival for Malaysian is still being practiced as mentioned in the 1st paragraph.
+The cost of visa is still 5 OMR for 10 days.
 We’ve not been to Oman since our last visit, thus cannot confirm on this matter.
-Since March 2018, the new airport was commence operations and we don’t know if Travelex is still the issuing agent for VOA.
-Please do your own research.
+Since March 2018, the new airport has commenced operations and we don’t know if Travelex is still the issuing agent for VOA.
+Kindly do a research on visa-on-arrival.

 A slip will then be given to you as proof of payment for your visa which you would present it together with your passport at the immigration desk.
 There is a copy for you to keep.
 Immigration will be to your right of the visa counters (old airport).
 There are no rush or queues at the Travelex counters or immigration as most passengers are on transit.
 There were only 13 passengers including me and my wife at the baggage claim carousel despite our flight being a long haul LHR – MCT flight.